Canon 350D vs Canon R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 350D and Canon EOS R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Canon R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+In contrast, the 350D does not provide wifi capability.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the 350D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 350D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 350D was succeeded by the Canon 400D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 350D better than the Canon R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.